UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 Step 1: Refer to "green light" list for finalized information on all qualified integrations.
 Assign 1 point for each integration on the list.

 Step 2: If an integration qualifies for a bonus, it will be indicated with a 🐋.
-These integrations are worth some multiplier of points, which will be specified in the ancillary data.
+These integrations are worth some multiplier of points, which will be specified in the ancillary data as `bonusIntegrationsMultiplier`.
 Keep track of bonus points in addition to base points.

 Step 2: Tally up the total number of base points as well as the number of bonus points.
 At this point, the two numbers should be separate.

-Step 3: The ancillary data specifications for max base points and max bonus points, decide if your tally requires rounding down for either of those values.
+Step 3: Using the ancillary data specifications for `maxBaseIntegrations` and `maxBonusIntegrations`, decide if your tally requires rounding down for either of those values.

 Step 4: After rounding has been accounted for, add base points plus bonus points for the total number of points.
 This is the value you will return.
+If the value returned would be lower than `floorIntegrations`, round up to the value provided by this field in ancillary data.

 # Security Considerations